adore/daylight/doc/develop.md

 methods available to the client.

 > Note: Daylight expects an model object or a collection when parsing results
 > from a model method.
-For more information, see [Guiding Principles][principles.md]

 You can chose to allow models to be created, updated, and associated through a "parent" model using the `accepts_nested_attributes_for` mechansism.